Robust Graph Contrastive Learning with Information Restoration: Experiments

 \subsection{Time Cost}

 Tab.~\ref{tab-time} presents the time required for each iteration of the training phase of the GCL models.
 The last three columns show the time cost of using the learnable augmentation views.
-It is evident that the GCL model with learnable augmentation views requires more computation time than the others.
-In addition to that, our model consumes the least amount of computation time compared to the other two models with learnable augmentation views.
+It is observed that the GCL model with learnable augmentation views requires more computation time than the others.
+Moreover, our model consumes the least amount of computation time compared to the other two models with learnable augmentation views.